 Don’t laugh.
 Some universities and many private sector companies now have dogs at their places of work… again, it is proven that looking after a dog significantly boosts happiness levels.
 Some schools have introduced them already with great results so look to see if there are any near you that you could learn from.
 The kids will love it!

-To find out more, or to discuss your employment needs in this field, please contact your local consultant.
+To find out more, or to discuss your employment needs in this field, please visit our Hays education training website.

 Wellbeing First is the first free wellbeing package of its kind in the UK, designed specifically to help your staff manage their mental health, improve resilience, relieve stress and weather the unique challenges of working in a teaching and learning environment.

 Find out more about the 10 free courses available as part of Wellbeing First, and sign-up now.

 Access the 2022 Hays UK Salary & Recruiting Trends to explore the changes and opportunities 2021 brought to the workplace.